 Speaking in Prague on April 5, U.S. President Barack Obama called the thousands of nuclear weapons sitting in world arsenals “the most dangerous legacy of the Cold War.”
 He proposed deep cuts in U.S. and Russian nuclear stockpiles.
 But when policymakers talk about nuclear reductions, what do they mean in practice?
 After all, you can’t just leave the warheads out on the curb on Tuesday morning for the garbage collector to pick up.

-Filed under: Uncategorized — story spotted by Catherine Morris @ 13:01 PDT
+Filed under: Middle East — story spotted by Catherine Morris @ 13:01 PDT

 12 April 2009